 - 1. This committee is responsible for: - a.
-Assisting in interviewing and recommending persons to be hired to fill vacancies in Head Start. - b.
+Assisting in interviewing and recommending persons to be hired to fill vacancies in Early Head Start. - b.
 Providing recommendations and reports to Policy Council as a whole regarding the termination of employees (with the exception of probationary staff).

 - c.
 Answering questions from Policy Council regarding personnel matters. - 2.
-All meetings of the Personnel Committee will be closed to everyone except the committee, immediate supervisor, Head Start Director, and Executive Director.
+All meetings of the Personnel Committee will be closed to everyone except the committee members, immediate supervisor, Early Head Start Director, Executive Director and interpreter when necessary.